hyperledger/identus/README.md

 ### Community projects

 Are you curious about what the community is building with Identus?
 Explore the 🌍[Community Projects](https://github.com/hyperledger/identus/wiki/Community-Projects) to discover a variety of initiatives and tools created by developers and contributors like you.
-These projects showcase the versatility of Identus and can serve as inspiration or a foundation for your own work.
+These projects showcase the versatility of Identus and can serve as inspiration or a foundation for your work.